aym-ie/cse15l-lab-reports/lab2.md

 The bug that I chose is the bug in `reverseInPlace`.

-Here is the JUnit test that has a failure-inducing input into the original method for `reverseInPlace`.
+Here is the JUnit test that has a failure-inducing input into the original method for `reverseInPlace`:
 ``` java
 @Test
   public void testReverseInPlaceCustom() {